ahmedwahba47/oop1-car-park-management/report.md

 ## 2. User Stories Completed

-The application implements the following user stories, which correspond to the features listed in the assignment brief:
+The application implements the following user stories, which correspond to the features listed in the assignment brief, along with several enhancements:

 *   **Park a vehicle**: Users can park a vehicle by specifying its type (Car or Motorbike) and registration number.
-The system assigns the vehicle to the first available parking slot.
+The system assigns the vehicle to the first available parking slot. **New**: The system now prevents parking vehicles with duplicate registration numbers.
+Vehicle type input also accepts shortcuts (e.g., 'c' for CAR, 'mc' for MOTORBIKE).
 *   **Unpark a vehicle**: Users can unpark a vehicle by providing the slot number.
 The system calculates the parking fee based on the duration of the stay and the vehicle type.
-*   **Parking status**: Users can view the current status of all parking slots, including which slots are occupied and by which vehicles.
+*   **Parking status**: Users can view the current status of all parking slots, including which slots are occupied and by which vehicles. **Enhanced**: The status now clearly indicates the vehicle type (e.g., "Occupied by Car (abc123)").
-*   **Find vehicles**: Users can find parked vehicles by their type.
+*   **Find vehicles**: Users can find parked vehicles by their type. **Enhanced**: The output now includes the slot number where the vehicle is parked.
+Vehicle type input also accepts shortcuts.
 *   **View details of specific slots**: Users can view details of multiple parking slots by providing their numbers, demonstrating the use of varargs.
 *   **Handle full car park**: If a user tries to park a vehicle when the car park is full, the system gracefully handles the situation by displaying a "Parking Full" message.
 *   **Handle invalid input**: The application validates user input and provides appropriate error messages for invalid slot numbers or vehicle types.